Bharadwaj-R/Bharadwaj-R/README.md

 ### Hello There!

 I am Bharadwaj Routhu, currently pursuing ECE Undergrad at Indian Institute of Information and Technology, Trichy.
-I am a tech enthusiast, and I really like discovering new technologies - mostly realted to ECE.
+I am a tech enthusiast, and I really like discovering new technologies.
 Currently, I am doing IoT and Embedded based projects, and want to explore more about its applications in real life.
 My projects are mostly based on [Arduino](https://www.arduino.cc/) Uno, and am exploring WiFi enabled chips like NodeMCU (esp8266) to integrate with [Arduino IoT Cloud](https://create.arduino.cc/iot).

 If you like my ideas, consider follwoing me for more IoT and Embedded based projects.